lucifer0710/Fun-game----theumbrellagame.com/README.md

 # theumbrellagame.com : Fun Game
-To play the game jsut Google : theumbrellagame.com
+To play the game just Google : theumbrellagame.com

 Created a fun game with the help of chatgpt
 # ☔ The Umbrella Game